 Using a Drip Tray Liner or Foil

 Do you have a new Timberline or Timberline XL?
 So you are never allowed to use foil or drip tray liners.
-The new Timberline grills conduct heat more effectively than other Traeger models, so when you use foil or drip tray liners can significantly affect the grill’s ability to maintain a constant temperature.
+The new Timberline grills conduct heat more effectively than other Traeger models, so using foil or drip tray liners can significantly affect the grill’s ability to maintain a constant temperature.

 Drip Tray & Heat Baffle/Heat Shield